Marie-Antoinette Tonnelat: Professional career

 In 1956, she became a chair professor of physical theories at the Faculty of Science at the University of Paris.
 In parallel, she taught at the Institute of History of Science and Technology (directed by Gaston Bachelard) for twenty years.

 In 1965, she published a second book on unified field theories that focused on the development of research in the field.
 There was only one chapter in the work that referred to her own research relating to Einstein and Schrödinger, but the book contained a few references to the doctoral theses that she had advised.
 Tonnelat's work was mainly concerned with establishing a connection between classic and quantum field theory.
-She debuts an alternative theory of gravitation (linear gravity), which she had studied in 1960, in this novel.
+She debuts an alternative theory of gravitation (linear gravity), which she had studied in 1960.

-Despite her achievements, Tonnelat was known for her modesty.
-This attribute was exemplified in her published works, as each novel Tonnelat published seemed to become more modest in tone.

-Awards and achievements

-For her work, Tonnelat received the "Pierson Perrin" prize in 1945 and the "Henri Poincaré" prize of the Academy of Sciences in 1970.